joshuabloemer/dcim-ingester/README.md

 - The user is only prompted if the volume contains a DCIM folder and contains at least one ingestable file.
 - Within DCIM, only folders that conform to the DCF specification are ingested from, which means non-image directories that cameras often create are ignored.
 - Only files with a date taken EXIF attribute are sorted into folders by date taken.
-All other files are ingested into an "unsorted" folder.
+All other files are ingested into an "Unsorted" folder.

 # Usage
 - Open the project in Visual Studio, restore the NuGet packages and run the project.
-- Right click on the SD card icon in the system tray and open the settings.
+- The Settings window will automatically open if the destination directory is not set.
+Otherwise, Settings can be accessed via the system tray icon's right-click menu (the icon is an SD card).
-	- Select the base destination directory, where all ingested files will go.
-Subfolders will be created as needed.
+	- Set the destination directory to save all ingested files to.
+Subfolders will be created as necessary.
-	- Select the subfolder structure, which determines how ingested files are organised by their date taken.
-Note that extra text can be added to the end of the name of the final folder in the structure and that folder will still be used by any subsequent ingests if needed.
+	- Select how ingested files should be organised into folders by their date taken.
+Note that extra text can be added (following a space) to the end of the name of the final folder in the path and that folder will still be used by any subsequent ingests if it is needed.
 - Connect an SD card and respond to the prompt.

 # Version History